Doing Business in Sitka, Alaska

 A Great Tax Climate for Business

 Alaska has the lowest individual State and Local tax burden in the United States.
 There is no State income tax on individuals and no State sales tax.
-CLICK HERE to learn more about Alaska's Tax system.
+Learn more about Alaska's Tax system.

-Sitka enjoys all the qualities of a small town lifestyle while also having the services and amenities of a much larger city, all within a compact area, including daily 737 jet service that provides reliable access to Seattle, Juneau and Anchorage.
+Sitka enjoys all the qualities of a small town lifestyle while also having the services and amenities of a much larger city, all within a compact area.
+Sitka even has daily 737 jet service via Alaska Airlines and seasonal service by Delta Airlines that provides reliable access to Seattle, Juneau and Anchorage.